AI4ScienceCommunity/AI4ScienceCommunity.github.io/icml24/index.md

 - Yes, you are welcome to attend the workshop.
 Registration is through ICML 2024 registration system with workshop selected.

 - Can I join the organizing team?
 - We always welcome new members to join our organizing team, feel free to reach out to us if you are interested.
-Several questions are recommended to be answered to help us make decision: what do you like the workshop? what do you think we should improve? what can you contribute to the organizing team?
+Several questions are recommended to be answered to help us make decision: what do you like about the workshop? what do you think we should improve? what can you contribute to the organizing team?

 # Organizers and Contact